Bengali Koraishutir Dhokar Dalna

 - Grind together all the ingredients listed under dhoka / lentil cakes.

 - When cooled slightly, cut the cakes into desired shapes .
+Please refer to the picture given in the post.

 - Heat enough oil in a kadhai or deep bottom pan.